izmecharr/ataraxia-for-stoics/README.md

 ## 📱 **Upcoming: Mobile Application**

-We're excited to announce that a **native mobile application** is currently in development!
+We will be releasing a **native mobile application** soon!
 The mobile app will feature:

 - **📱 Pocket Philosopher** - Quick Stoic wisdom for busy moments
 - **⚡ Trigger Response Training** - Practice Stoic responses to common stressors